zoom/zoomapps-sample-js/README.md

 When running your application in production no logs are sent to the console by default and the server is not restarted on file changes.

-We use the `NODE_ENV` environment variable here to tell the application to start in prodcution mode.
+We use the `NODE_ENV` environment variable here to tell the application to start in production mode.

 ****